flybywiresim/docs/docs/fbw-a32nx/feature-guides/camera-views.md

 ## List of Custom Camera Views

-!!! info "All and maybe more or maybe lkess Views (use keyboard arrows to navigate)"
+!!! info "All Views (use keyboard arrows to navigate)"

     === "1"